uniwebcms/website-components-template/README.md

 If you prefer building your distribution locally, simply leave the _Build command_ blank.
 Then you can commit your builds in the dist folder, or you can use [Wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/) to push the files to Cloudflare without committing them to the repository.

-### Setup step 2: Link your widget collection to a website
+### Setup step 2: Link your component collection to a website

-A widget collection can be linked to a website for production or development purposes.
-For development, you switch a website into **dev mode** and then provide a URL to a widget collection for testing purposes.
-For production, you have to create a **widget collection profile** with information about the collection.
+A component collection can be linked to a website for production or development purposes.
+For development, you switch a website into **dev mode** and then provide a URL to a component collection for testing purposes.
+For production, you have to create a **component collection profile** with information about the collection.
 The specific steps for each case are described in the following subsections.

 #### **Linking a collection for development purposes** :tractor:

 Here we assume that you have access to a [Uniweb instance](https://help.uniweb.app/uniweb_instance) where you can create a [website](https://help.uniweb.app/website).
 You can use an existing website or create a new one.
-You will configure the website to request your choice of **widget collection**.
+You will configure the website to request your choice of **component collection**.

 If you don't have a website, create a [docufolio](https://help.uniweb.app/docufolio) of type _website content_ and add some basic text.
 For example, let the content be just a single topic and some text, like a "Hello world" title.
 Then a create website that uses the new docufolio as its contents.

-Let's begins by connecting the **Widget Collection** to the **dev mode** of a website.
+Let's begins by connecting the **Component Collection** to the **dev mode** of a website.

 1. Open a website and turn on **dev mode**.

-2. Set the widget collection URL.
+2. Set the component collection URL.
 If you are distributing your builds with Cloudflare, use the public URL of your Cloudflare project.
 If you are using a public tunnel to localhost, use the URL of the tunnel.
 3. Apply the changes.

-You should now see that the website is using the widgets defined in the widget collection that you selected.
+You should now see that the website is using the components defined in the component collection that you selected.

 #### **Linking your collections to a live website** :rocket:

-You can link a widget collection to a docufiolio as its **default styler**.
+You can link a component collection to a docufiolio as its **default styler**.
 In addition, a website can override the default styler set in a source docufolio by setting its own styler.

-Before linking a widget collection to a docufolio and/or to a website, you must create [widget collection profile](help.uniweb.app/creating_a_widget_collection_profile) for it with basic information about its distribution URL, description, and optional links to its documentation and source code.
+Before linking a component collection to a docufolio and/or to a website, you must create [component collection profile](help.uniweb.app/creating_a_widget_collection_profile) for it with basic information about its distribution URL, description, and optional links to its documentation and source code.

 In a docufolio, open its settings and choose the desired collection profile in the **Styler** field.